ht1larp/vercel-counter/README.md

-rps counter for vercel, what?
+just rps counter for vercel